Frequently Asked Questions about Global Glimpse

 We maintain strong and lasting relationships with the communities that we work with and our delegations run consecutively throughout the summer to ensure that community service projects are completed to the highest standard.
 We do short service trips very well and we rely on our partner organizations in the communities that we work to sustain the projects our students contribute to.

-Are the Dominican Republic, Ecuador, and Panama safe countries?
+Are the Dominican Republic, Ecuador, and Costa Rica safe countries?

-- The Dominican Republic, Ecuador, and Panama are some of the safest countries in all of Latin America and the Caribbean.
+- The Dominican Republic, Ecuador, and Costa Rica are some of the safest countries in all of Latin America and the Caribbean.
 These countries have low violent crime rates compared to their neighboring countries and people welcome foreigners and travelers.

-- We have strong partnerships in the Dominican Republic, Ecuador, and Panama with a large network and access to the best hospitals, physicians, transportation providers and accommodation providers.
+- We have strong partnerships in the Dominican Republic, Ecuador, and Costa Rica with a large network and access to the best hospitals, physicians, transportation providers and accommodation providers.

 - Our local staff is trained to ensure the safety of our programs.